Acupressure during pregnancy

 Also, it is better not to include all the points on the sacrum in the acupressure exercises with strong pressure during pregnancy.

-Acupressure during childbirth - facilitating labor and supporting birth
+Acupressure during childbirth - easing contractions and supporting the birth

 Now we would like to give you a few acupressure points that many women find very helpful during childbirth.
 If you have someone by your side who wants to support you with acupressure, then show them the right points before the birth, but without pressing them.
 This is really important as described above, because you don't want to induce labor prematurely.

-The point is located on the shoulder muscle on both sides, exactly halfway between the shoulder and the base of the neck.
+The point is located on both sides of the shoulder muscle, exactly halfway between the shoulder and the base of the neck.
 The person helping you can press both points at the same time.
-The point is found by most women to relieve pain and reduce stress during childbirth.
+Most women find the point to be pain-relieving and stress-reducing during childbirth.

 LI4 (also: Di4) Take this, labor pain!

-Li4 is located right on the muscle where the thumb and index finger meet on the hand.
-It comes out when the fingers press against each other.
-The acupressure point is traditionally used to relieve labor pain and can be pressed again periodically throughout childbirth.
-However, care should be taken to give the body a break and never press so hard that the hand is injured.
+Li4 lies exactly on the muscle where the thumb and index finger meet on the hand.
+It emerges when the fingers press against each other.
+The acupressure point is traditionally used to relieve labor pain and can be pressed again regularly throughout the birth.
+However, care must be taken to give the body a break and never press so hard that the hand is injured.

 Acupressure points labor pain